 that seems like common sense.’”
 Another edition of Chambers USA added: “‘His briefs are quite

 simply beautiful,’” and “clients describe his courtroom presence as ‘both

 commanding and accessible at the same time.’
 He has the ‘perfect combination of

 persuasiveness, intelligence, wit, and deference.’”

 Josh's practice covers a wide range of subjects, including

 securities, intellectual property, antitrust, federal preemption, insurance law,

 corporate governance, criminal law and constitutional litigation.
 Among his

-recent clients are Apple, Credit Suisse, DIRECTV, DISH Network, Facebook, JPMorgan Chase, Kleiner Perkins, LinkedIn, Microsoft, Morgan Stanley, Oracle, Royal Bank of Scotland, and UBS.
+recent clients are Credit Suisse, DIRECTV, DISH Network, Facebook, Genentech, Gilead, JPMorgan Chase, Kleiner Perkins, LinkedIn, Microsoft, Morgan Stanley, Oracle, and Royal Bank of Scotland.